The Dearborn Independent

 The Dearborn Independent, also known as The Ford International Weekly, was a weekly newspaper established in 1901, and published by Henry Ford from 1919 through 1927.
-The paper reached a circulation of 900,000 by 1925, second only to the New York Daily News, largely due to a quota system for promotion imposed on Ford dealers.
+At its height during the mid-1920s it claimed a circulation of between 700,000 and 900,000.
+This would have made it second only to The New York Times in terms of national readership.
+Such substantial readership numbers at the time resulted in part due to a quota system for promotion imposed on all Ford dealers.

 Lawsuits regarding antisemitic material published in the paper caused Ford to close it, and the last issue was published in December 1927.
 The publication's title was derived from the Detroit suburb of Dearborn, Michigan.
+While Henry Ford owned The Dearborn Independent, none of its content was directly written by him, including the International Jew series, and in 1929 he signed a statement apologizing for the articles.

 Acquisition by Ford

 In 1918, Ford's closest aide and private secretary, Ernest G. Liebold, purchased the Independent from Marcus Woodruff, who had been running it at a loss.
-The initial staff of the newspaper included E. G. Pipp, previously managing editor of the Detroit News, writers William J. Cameron (also formerly of the News) and Marcus Woodruff, and Fred Black as business manager.
+The initial staff of the newspaper included E. G. Pipp, previously managing editor of The Detroit News, writers William J. Cameron (also formerly of the News) and Marcus Woodruff, and Fred Black as business manager.

 The paper was printed on a used press purchased by Ford and installed in Ford's tractor plant in The Rouge.
 Publication under Ford was inaugurated in January 1919.
 The paper initially attracted notoriety in June 1919 with coverage of the libel lawsuit between Henry Ford and the Chicago Tribune, when stories written by Pipp and Cameron were picked up nationally.